polkafoundry/redkite-help-center/docs/faqs/get-started.md

 ### How much I should stake for guaranteed allocation?

-For guaranteed allocation, you need to stake at least 5k $PKF which is equivalent to **Hawk** tier.
+For guaranteed allocation, you need to stake at least 40k $PKF which is equivalent to **Eagle** tier.